znlbdn/DBT-Snowflake-Project/README.md

 ); # then press enter to create customer table
 ```

-After that, make sure your csv datasets in the same folder name, for I store all csv dataset in
+After that, make sure your csv datasets in the same folder name, within this project, I store all csv dataset in

 ```
 D:\datasets\